These are my complete notes for the various topic Introductions in Symmetric Cryptography.

 A Classification Hierarchy of the major components of Cryptology.
 For a further classification of Cryptanalysis, see Rule 5, and III.I for Symmetric Cryptography.
 The work of the mastermind Jonathan Lacabe himself.

 All IT Security follows the CIA Triad: Confidentiality, Integrity and Availability of information.
-Security is largely focused on attackers, while system safety & reliability is focused on protecting against random technical failures.
+Security is largely focused on protecting against attackers, while system safety & reliability is focused on protecting against random technical failures.

 # Cryptography: A sub-field of Cryptology;